semaphore-protocol/semaphore/docs/versioned_docs/version-V2/technical-reference/circuits.md

 **Private inputs:**

-- `identityNullifier`: a random 32-byte value which the user should save,
+- `identityNullifier`: a random 32-byte value which the user should save.
-- `identityTrapdoor`: a random 32-byte value which the user should save,

 **Public inputs:**